Measurement Gaps in Mitigating US Agricultural Greenhouse Gas Emissions

 Special Series: Agricultural Greenhouse Gas Emissions Mitigation Policies

 This issue brief is part of a series on policies, programs, and technologies for reducing greenhouse gas emissions from the US agricultural sector.
-In the runup to Farm Bill reauthorization, RFF Senior Research Analyst Emily Joiner, RFF Senior Fellow Michael Toman, and RFF Fellow Suzanne Russo review the tools available to the federal government for measuring and mitigating emissions.
-Read the other installments in this four-part series:
+In the runup to Farm Bill reauthorization, RFF Research Associate Emily Joiner, RFF Senior Fellow Michael Toman, and RFF Fellow Suzanne Russo review the tools available to the federal government for measuring and mitigating emissions.
+Read the other installments in this five-part series:

 1. Introduction